 The District's property tax rate is adopted by the Governing Board and reviewed on an annual basis.
 The Gila County Treasurer is responsible for collecting property taxes for all governmental entities within the County.
 The County levies real and personal property taxes on or before the third Monday in August that become due and payable in two equal installments.
 The first installment is due on the first day of October and becomes delinquent after the first business day of November.
-The second installment is due on the first day of March of the next year and becomes delinquent after the first business day of March of the next year and becomes delinquent after the first business day of May.
+The second installment is due on the first day of March of the next year and becomes delinquent after the first business day of May.